jkubos/osm-address-extractor/README.md

 ## Description

 Simple Java extractor of "city -> street -> address" hierarchy from OpenStreetMap.
 Created as single purpose tool so I guess it won't work for other countries that Czech Republic (because mapping rules may differ).
-I just publish it as insipiration.
+I just publish it for insipiration.

-May be there exists tools doing same task faster and better, but I was not able to find any.
+May be there exists tools doing same task faster and better, but I didn't find any suitable fast enough.
 Also it seems there is no public database of addresses extracted from OSM.

 ## OpenStreetMap